HeinrichHartmann/Statistics-for-Engineers/2018-08-29-SRECon-Duesseldorf/Labs.md

 You will get a personal VM with an installed workshop environment.

+You can also bootstrap the workshop environment on your machine.
+All you need is a docker installation and /docker.sh.

 ## Labs

 Labs are located in the SRECon-Dusseldorf/Labs folder: